GuineaBot3Labs/GuineaBot3/README.md

 ### WARNING: THIS CODE NEEDS A SUPER HIGH END GPU WHICH MAY NOT BE ACCESSIBLE FOR EVERYONE, I AM CURRENTLY WORKING ON A MORE COMPACT VERSION BUT FOR NOW YOU WILL NEED A CUDA COMPATIBLE GPU WITH A MEMORY OF 24GBs.
 I USED A TESLA K80 FOR THIS, YOU WILL NEED TO INSTALL TORCH MANUALLY IF YOU WANT TO DO THIS WITH THE SAME GPU. ###

+## UPDATES ##
+In GuineaBot3 v4.1.9, we have added self play capability and pgn replay, you can vary how many games to self play within the replay_from_pgn() function, we have found that tinkering with the settings is the best approach, just like 3d printing, this model needs to be fine tuned.
+We have also found that pgns should be under 10,000 games unless you want a super high end grandmaster that takes weeks or even months to train.
+Please be cautious as this project can severely add to your electricity bill.

 ## SETUP ##

 You can set up this bot very easily, it requires a very good GPU cuda compadible and multicore, you can vary how many cores you want to use.